Pothos Leaves Turning Brown: 6 Ways To Save Your Plant

 Brown leaves might be a sign of poor fertilization.
 It generally implies that you are applying too much fertilizer.

-Signs: The leaf tips and margin turn brown first, and then other parts of the leaf.
+• Signs: The leaf tips and margin turn brown first, followed by other parts of the leaf.
 Other signs are yellow leaves and weaker stems.

 Other causes